-Employer Group Agreement - Applies only to Group Contracts
+Employer Group Agreement

 An agreement between your Group and HNE that details premium rates, Effective Dates, and other terms.

 Essential Health Benefits (EHB)

 The categories of benefits that all health plans in the individual and small group markets must provide.
 Under the Affordable Care Act (ACA), those categories are: